 We need to break some bad news to you: In the U.S., air travelers just don’t have many rights.

 Over in Europe, all passengers are entitled to compensation for any cancellations or delays of just two hours or more.
 But here in the U.S., airlines don’t play nice.
 They make it clear in their terms and conditions: Just because you bought a ticket to go to a certain place at a certain time, it’s not a guarantee that the airline will get you there.

 But there is one ironclad rule in the U.S. for us travelers.

-When an airline cancels our flight, they owe us a refund.
+Unless a storm or other bad weather is the sole culprit, When an airline cancels our flight, they owe us a refund.
 When the airline significantly delays a flight, they also owe us a refund.
 Not just a credit or voucher, but our money back.

 This is enshrined in U.S. law.
 Notably, it doesn’t matter if you’re flying on a U.S. airline or a foreign carrier: If your flight touches U.S. soil, these rules apply.